Ronald Deibert

 Ronald James Deibert (born 1964) is a Canadian professor of political science, philosopher, founder and director of the Citizen Lab at the Munk School of Global Affairs, University of Toronto.

 He was a co-founder and a principal investigator of the OpenNet Initiative and Information Warfare Monitor projects.
 Deibert was one of the founders and former VP of global policy and outreach for Psiphon.

 The Citizen Lab

 As founder and director of the Citizen Lab, Deibert has overseen and been a contributing author to more than 170 reports covering research on cyber espionage, commercial spyware, Internet censorship, and human rights.
 The Citizen Lab has been remarkably effective in holding governments and private-sector firms accountable for using information technology to endanger people.
 Researchers from the Citizen Lab contribute to the global understanding of spyware abuse through their expertise.
 Writing for the Guardian in 2021, John Naughton said "Deibert has built a formidable team that functions as a kind of National Security Agency for civil society."
+The Citizen Lab is supported by individual donations, including support by Geoffrey Hinton.